-Fifty-first session Geneva, 20-22 March 2007 Item 5 (o) of the provisional agenda
+Fifty-first session Geneva, 20-22 March 2007

-REVISION OF THE CONSOLIDATED RESOLUTION ON ROAD TRAFFIC (R.E.1)
+REPORT OF THE WORKING PARTY ON ROAD TRAFFIC SAFETY ON ITS FIFTY-FIRST SESSION

+Addendum

+Revision of the Consolidated Resolution on Road Traffic (R.E.1)

-Measures to increase the safety of children on the way to and from school and when being transported
+Safety of children on the way to and from school and when being transported

-Note by the secretariat

-Members of the Working Party will find below the text concerning measures to increase the safety of children on the way to and from school and when being transported, prepared by the small group on restructuring (France and the secretariat).
-This relates to chapters 4 and 9 of the new R.E.1, in accordance with the structure set out in document ECE/TRANS/WP.1/2005/15/Rev.3.
-Reference is made in brackets to this and other texts.
+Members of WP.1 will find below the text on safety of children on the way to and from school and when being transported (basis ECE/TRANS/WP.1/2007/1) as adopted by the Working Party at its fifty-first session (see ECE/TRANS/WP.1/108, paragraphs 32-33).

+The contents of this text will be incorporated into chapters 4 and 9 of the Consolidated Resolution R.E.1, according to the draft structure of R.E.1 contained in document ECE/TRANS/WP.1/2005/15/Rev.4.

+GE.07-